 With both your hands, hold the sealant gun at a 45-degree angle toward the area you plan to apply the new bead.
 With one hand in charge of the trigger, the other should guide the tube as you move.
 Maintaining the 45-degree angle will help you control the gun better as the tube squirts out the sealant.

 You might think that the more you apply, the better, but only a little bead will work effectively well.

 The best choice for exterior use is silicone because it’s the most water- and weather-resistant type.
 Unlike its counterpart, silicone is inorganic and can withstand extreme temperatures and strong UV.
-When hiring a professional caulking service specialist, Dallas, TX homeowners can rely on their exterior joint sealant to last them 20 years.
-Our experienced professionals have seen it all: exterior cracks, untreated water intrusion and mildew damage.
-When hiring Mr. Handyman for expert caulking services Dallas, TX property owners won’t ever have to worry about costly water damage repairs triggered by bad joint sealant applications.
+When hiring a professional caulking service specialist, in Dallas, TX homeowners can rely on their exterior joint sealant to last them 20 years.
+Our experienced professionals have seen it all: exterior cracks, untreated water intrusion, and mildew damage.
+When hiring Mr. Handyman for expert caulking services in Dallas, TX property owners won’t ever have to worry about costly water damage repairs triggered by bad joint sealant applications.

 At Mr. Handyman of Dallas, we care to provide our local customers with hassle-free estimates.
 We value transparency and openness, which means that the price you see on the estimate is what you will pay—no hidden costs or overtime charges.
 But in order to create that estimate, we need to know more about your situation.
 In the past, we have detected unexpected surprises for customers, such as water damage behind bathroom tiles or mold growth underneath sinks.
 These are serious issues that we can’t ignore, not if our goals are to enhance your safety and ensure that your property is well-maintained.
 Feel free to contact our office team for more information about how we work our pricing.